Enter your Zip Code to find your nearest dealer:

 What Does Low pH Mean?

-The term “pH” is used to measure the acidity or alkalinity of water and other liquid solutions.
+“pH” measures the acidity or alkalinity of water and other liquid solutions.
 The pH scale ranges from 0 to 14.
 Pure water has a pH of 7 and is considered neutral.

 Lower pH numbers indicate a stronger acid, while higher pH numbers indicate a stronger base (alkalinity).
 Anything lower than 7 is considered acidic, and anything over 7 is basic.

-The lower a number is, the stronger the acid.
+The lower the number is, the stronger the acid.
 For example, milk has a pH of 6, coffee has a pH of 5, and lemon juice has a pH of 2.

 Hand holding pH scale under water